 In supported classrooms, Echo360 can automatically record your multimedia presentations and capture audio/video through microphones and an instructor-facing video camera.
 Recordings are accessible via a web interface and the Echo360 mobile app and can be further integrated into your Canvas course.
 New for January 2019: Echo360 ALP automatically transcribes audio into transcripts and closed captioning, accommodating different learning styles.

-In addition, USF students and faculty can upload their own recordings and take advantage of its active learning tools available in the Echo360 ALP using Personal Capture.
+In addition, USF students and faculty can upload their own recordings and take advantage of its active learning tools available in the Echo360 ALP using Universal Capture.
 This software can be installed on any macOS or PC computer.

 A 2018 EDUCAUSE publication describes Active Learning Classrooms as a vital innovation in contemporary learning, indicating spaces that promote student engagement and collaboration positively impact students' class performances.
 Although research remains in development, colleagues at North Carolina State University, UC Berkeley, and the University of Washington have launched pilots for expanding ALCs across their campuses.
 ALCs challenge instructors to incorporate technology and reframe knowledge acquisition as a two-way relationship with students.

 - "7 Things You Should Know About Research on Active Learning Classrooms" (EDUCAUSE)

 - "Do interactive learning spaces increase student achievement?
 A comparison of classroom context" (Vercellotti, Active Learning in Higher Education)

 - "Technological Innovation or Educational Evolution?
 A Multidisciplinary Qualitative Inquiry into Active Learning Classrooms" (Gordy et al., Journal of the Scholarship of Teaching and Learning)